permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 }
 ```

-Compiling and running this on our native platform we should get the
+Compiling and running this on our local system we should get the
 expected print out.

 ```bash